 ![]() Audio/Visual Bat Detector |

-Here is my latest experiment in building a bat detector.
+Here is another of my experiments in building bat detectors.
 This one displays a visual of the bat chirps with LEDs as well as providing the sound.
 The video section is built around a CD4017BE decade counter.
 At the front end a high gain amplifier is built through three of the op amps in a TL074CN quad op amp IC.
 The fourth op amp is wired as a oscillator to drive the decade counter. |

 Thanks for your visit.
 If you have any comments or questions, please e-mail: wolfden@terragon.com